G-Research/ahocorasick_rs/README.md

 ### Overlapping matches

-You can get all overlapping matches, instead of just one of them, but only if you stick to the default matchkind, MATCHKIND_STANDARD:
+You can get all overlapping matches, instead of just one of them, but only if you stick to the default matchkind, `MATCHKIND_STANDARD`:

 ```python
 >>> from ahocorasick_rs import AhoCorasick